puneet-ekline/ekline-kubernetes-website/content/en/docs/tasks/run-application/configure-pdb.md

 Policies:

 `IfHealthyBudget`
-: Running pods (`.status.phase="Running"`), but not yet healthy can be evicted only if the guarded application is not disrupted (`.status.currentHealthy` is at least equal to `.status.desiredHealthy`).
+Running pods (`.status.phase="Running"`), but not yet fully operational can be evicted only if the guarded application is not disrupted (`.status.currentHealthy` is at least equal to `.status.desiredHealthy`).

-: This policy ensures that running pods of an already disrupted application have the best chance to become healthy.
+: This policy ensures that running pods of an already disrupted application have the best chance to improve their well-being.
 This has negative implications for draining nodes, which can be blocked by misbehaving applications that are guarded by a PDB.
   More specifically applications with pods in `CrashLoopBackOff` state (due to a bug or misconfiguration), or pods that are just failing to report the `Ready` condition.

 `AlwaysAllow`
-: Running pods (`.status.phase="Running"`), but not yet healthy are considered disrupted and can be evicted regardless of whether the criteria in a PDB is met.
+: Running pods (`.status.phase="Running"`), but not yet ready are considered disrupted and can be evicted regardless of whether the criteria in a PDB is met.

-: This means prospective running pods of a disrupted application might not get a chance to become healthy.
+: This means prospective running pods of a disrupted application might not get a chance to become optimized.
 By using this policy, cluster managers can easily evict misbehaving applications that are guarded by a PDB.
 More specifically applications with pods in `CrashLoopBackOff` state (due to a bug or misconfiguration), or pods that are just failing to report the `Ready` condition.